hasebusman/uaf-result-scraper/README.md

 ## License

-MIT License - feel free to use and modify for your needs.
+This project is **not licensed for public use**.
+All rights reserved.
+If you wish to use or modify this code, please contact the owner for permission.

 ## Support